Ukraine International Airlines Flight 752: Passengers and crew

 There were 167 passengers and 9 crew members on the flight.
 According to Iranian officials, 146 passengers used Iranian passports to leave Iran, 10 used Afghan passports, 5 used Canadian ones, 4 used Swedish ones, and 2 used Ukrainian passports.
-There is some disagreement with other sources over this accounting of nationalities, possibly because some passengers were nationals of more than a single country.

 According to Ukrainian foreign minister Vadym Prystaiko and a flight manifest released by UIA, of the 167 passengers, 82 were confirmed to be Iranian citizens, 63 were Canadian, 3 were British, 4 were Afghan, 10 were Swedish, and 3 were German.
 11 Ukrainians were also on board, 9 of them being crew members.
 The German Foreign Ministry denied any Germans were aboard; the three people in question were Afghan nationals who lived in Germany as asylum seekers.
 According to Iranian nationality law, the Iranian government considers dual citizens to be solely Iranian citizens.

 Of the 167 passengers, 138 were travelling to Canada via Ukraine.
 Many of the Iranian Canadians were affiliated with Canadian universities, as students or academics who had travelled to Iran during the winter break.
 The crash was the largest loss of Canadian lives in aviation since the 1985 bombing of Air India Flight 182.
 On 15 January 2020, Canadian Transport Minister Marc Garneau said 57 Canadians died in the crash.

 In addition to six flight attendants, the crew consisted of 50 year old captain Volodymyr Gaponenko (11,600 hours on Boeing 737 aircraft, including 5,500 hours as captain), 42 year old instructor pilot Oleksiy Naumkin (12,000 hours on Boeing 737s, including 6,600 as captain), and 48 year old first officer Serhiy Khomenko (7,600 hours on Boeing 737).